gatsbyjs/gatsby/docs/docs/graphql-api.md

 You can also [create custom plugins](/docs/creating-plugins/) to fit your own use cases and pull in data however you want.

-## Querying for Data
+## Query components and hooks

 Data can be queried inside pages, components, or the `gatsby-node.js` file, using one of these options:

-- `pageQuery`
+- The `pageQuery` component
-- `StaticQuery`
+- The `StaticQuery` component
-- `useStaticQuery`
+- The `useStaticQuery` hook

 **Note**: Because of how Gatsby processes GraphQL queries, you can't mix page queries and static queries in the same file.
 You also can't have multiple page queries or static queries in one file.

+For information on page and non-page components as they relate to queries, check out the docs guide on [building with components](/docs/building-with-components/#how-does-gatsby-use-react-components)

 ### `pageQuery`

+`pageQuery` is a built-in component that retrieves information from the data layer in Gatsby pages.
 You can have one page query per page.
-A page query can take GraphQL arguments for variables in your queries.
+It can take GraphQL arguments for variables in your queries.

 A [page is made in Gatsby](/docs/page-creation/) by any React component in the `src/pages` folder, or by calling the `createPage` action and using a component in the `createPage` options -- meaning a `pageQuery` won't work in any component, only components that meet this criteria.

 Also, refer to the [guide on querying data in pages with page query](/docs/page-query/).

 #### Params

-A page query isn't a method, but is assigned a `graphql` string with a valid query inside it as an exported constant:
+A page query isn't a method, but rather an exported variable that's assigned a `graphql` string and a valid query block as its value:

 ```javascript
 export const pageQuery = graphql`